timtroendle/urban-occupants-paper/main.md

 Validate energy simulation results.
 Goal: stay in certain *plausible* ranges.

-Compare heating/cooling energy needed for different HVAC control strategies.

 Compare comfort level (temperature when home) for different HVAC control strategies.

-Show and discuss 'Energy Pathways' of people: their energy footprint while they move through the city.

-Optional: Discuss likelihood of certain HVAC control strategies for certain spatial areas.
-For example the fraction of an LSOA following a certain control strategy.

-## Conclusion